 A new book on peak oil has been released in Arabic.
 The title is “Oil, peak production and the consequence of decline” and the author is Hatem Elsayed Hany Elrefaai from Egypt.
-The book offers a overview of the problems related to peak oil and fossil fuel depletion along with potential impacts on the society.
+The book offers an overview of the problems related to peak oil and fossil fuel depletion along with potential impacts on the society.

 Chapter 1: Energy and evolution of human civilization